metauni/metauni.github.io/festival/2023/index.md

 <img src="https://user-images.githubusercontent.com/320329/201472401-d4fa2fc7-e83d-4958-9585-a1f8c5f96948.png">
 </p>

 Organisation of the event is taking place in the [metauni Discord](https://discord.gg/9yBaAxPSK8) in the channel `#festival-2023`.
-If you would like to give a talk (*please!*) then propose a topic to speak about in the Discord channel.
+If you would like to give a talk (and please do) then propose a topic to speak about in the Discord channel.
 The first [metauni Festival](https://metauni.org/posts/festival/festival) was held in August 2021.

 ## Speakers